 If you’re staying in the CBD then put on your walking shoes and wander over to Circular Quay.
 Just follow one of the two main streets (Pitt Street or George Street).
 If you’d like you can take a re-route through Hyde-park.

 If you stay on the main street you will walk past the Queen Victoria Building (on George Street) which is worth a detour.
-Additionally, you will come past Sydney’s Tower Eye (an Observation Deck) so there is already tons of amazing things to explore!
+Additionally, you will come past Sydney’s Tower Eye (an Observation Deck) so there are already tons of amazing things to explore!

 10 AM | EXPLORE CIRCULAR QUAY